 This course introduces the fundamental concepts of RPG (Report Program Generator).
 It includes such topics as report preparation, control breaks, and file processing.
-On completion, the student should be able to demonstrate knowledge of the topics through completion of programming projects and appropriate tests.
+Upon completion, the student will been able to demonstrate knowledge of the topics through the completion of programming projects and appropriate tests.